benweidig/writing-tools/scripts/README.md

 Validates that all used cross-references are found.

+Must be called with the root book folder as first argument.

+## headers-lint.sh

+Validates that no monospace is used in headers.

-Must be called with the figures folder as first argument.
+Must be called with the root book folder as first argument.

 ## Makefile